 According to this tribute, Peter’s mother Hilkka was very interested in business and was the acting director of many of Peter’s businesses, and was “highly involved” in the day-to-day running of his operations in the Bahamas.

-2. He Has 7 Children From 4 Different Women
+2. He Has Several Children From Multiple Different Women